-Source: Brown (1990), Table 8.1
+(Source: Brown (1990), Table 8.1)

-On the other hand, the post-World War I debt reduction was mainly achieved through budget cuts (Table 3).
+On the other hand, the post-World War I debt reduction was mainly accomplished by budget cuts (Chart 7).

 One should note two points in evaluating the pre-World War I experience.
 First, government spending itself was relatively small.
 Second, the debt burden increased due to deflation.
 What is important is that inflation was beyond the control of the central bank due to the gold standard during this period.
-Also, government revenues heavily relied on customs duties and, in that sense, international trade largely determined the size of revenues.3
+Also, government revenues heavily relied on customs duties, and in that sense, international trade largely determined the size of revenues.